scalar-labs/scalardb/docs/storage-abstraction.md

 ##### Delete with a condition

-Similar to Put operations, you can specify a condition in Delete operations in the storage abstraction.
+Similar to a Put operation, you can specify a condition in a Delete operation in the Storage API.

-You can specify a condition in Delete operations as follows:
+You can specify a condition in a Delete operation as follows:

 ```java
 // Build a condition